Arkansas - Little Rock

 SIATech Little Rock Charter High School has been serving Pulaski County students since 2011.
 The school moved to a new location in Fall 2013.
 It continues its unique and effective approach with students who need to get back-on track to

-SIATech Little Rock is accredited by AdvancED.
+SIATech Little Rock is accredited by AdvancED and the Arkansas Department of Education.

 Students have credentialed teachers in all areas.
 The endpoint of the SIATech program is the award of a high school diploma.
 Graduates leave SIATech prepared for college and career.